TheresaLui/SelfHelpContent_v2/articles/microsoft.hybridcompute/hybridcompute-other.md

 Please add '--verbose' to the onboarding command being executed and then collect the log files under '%programdata%\AzureConnectedMachineAgent\Log' for Windows or '/var/opt/azcmagent/log' for Linux.

-### **Prerequsites for Azure Arc for Servers**
+### **Prerequisites for Azure Arc for Servers**

 * Most issues are caused by network configuration.
 Check the [Networking Configuration](https://docs.microsoft.com/azure/azure-arc/servers/overview#networking-configuration) document.

 ### **The subscription is not registered to use namespace Microsoft.HybridCompute**

-* If you recieve this message, follow the steps at [Register Azure Service Providers](https://docs.microsoft.com/azure/azure-arc/servers/overview#register-azure-resource-providers)
+* If you receive this message, follow the steps at [Register Azure Service Providers](https://docs.microsoft.com/azure/azure-arc/servers/overview#register-azure-resource-providers)